maxymkuz/mini_google/rust-crawler/README.md

 of new URLs to crawl through the URL channel, and then asynchonously shoots off requests and gets data, which is then parsed and sent back to the main thread.

+If URLs error out, the main thread is going to repeat this URL a few times, waiting for exponentially more time between attempts, before discarding the URL altogether.

 ## Resources to quickly pick up what's going on here

 Some useful resources on Rust in general, as well as on concurrency and web: